-Pursuant to the Geneva Convention (1948), and the Swedish implementation thereof in the Act pursuant to Sweden's accession to the 1948 Convention concerning International Recognition of Rights to Aircraft 1955, Swedish law recognises a foreign law security right created by way of contract as security for debt, provided that the security right has been validly constituted in accordance with the law of the convention state where the aircraft was registered at the time of the right's constitution, and provided that the right is duly recorded in a public record in that convention state.
+Pursuant to the Geneva Convention, and the Swedish implementation thereof in the Act pursuant to Sweden's accession to the 1948 Convention concerning International Recognition of Rights to Aircraft 1955, Swedish law recognises a foreign law security right created by way of contract as security for debt, provided that the security right has been validly constituted in accordance with the law of the convention state where the aircraft was registered at the time of the right's constitution, and provided that the right is duly recorded in a public record in that convention state.
 Thus, the law where the aircraft is registered would be the applicable law in relation to a security right in an aircraft registered in a convention jurisdiction, regardless of any choice of law clauses.
+Furthermore, by reason of Sweden's accession to the Cape Town Convention, Swedish law recognises an international security right duly created in accordance with the Convention.
 As regards other non-convention jurisdictions, Swedish international private law would recognise the law where the aircraft is registered provided that such application is not viewed as manifestly incompatible with Swedish public policy.